tjcsl/director4/docs/SETUP.md

 3. Run `vagrant plugin install vagrant-vbguest`.
 4. Run `vagrant up && vagrant reload`.
 This will download a Vagrant image and provision the resulting VM.
 5. Run `vagrant ssh` to login to the VM.
 Once inside, run `cd director` to change into the repo and `./scripts/install_dependencies.sh` to install Director's Python dependencies using Pipenv.
-6. You can now work on Director.
-The development servers for all three components can be run by `cd`ing into their subdirectory and runing `fab runserver`.
-If you are comfortable with `tmux`, `scripts/start-servers.sh` will open a `tmux` session with the three servers each running in a separate pane.
+6. You can now work on Director. `scripts/start-servers.sh` will open a `tmux` session with the four servers each running in a separate pane.
+  - Note: If you are not familiar with `tmux`, we recommend https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/ and https://tmuxcheatsheet.com/ as starting resources.
 7. When you are finished, type `exit` to exit the VM and `vagrant halt` to stop it.
 When you want to work on Director 4.0 again, `cd` into this directory, run `vagrant up` and `vagrant ssh` to launch the VM and connect to it, and then run `exit` and `vagrant halt` to exit and shut it down.
    - Note: You may need to run `vagrant halt -f` instead of `vagrant halt`.
 This is due to a strange bug that we have been unable to diagnose.